Drive To Costa Rica 101

 A: The roads in Costa Rica are ok in most areas—the roads in Honduras, Southern Mexico, and El Salvador are not good.

 Do I need my car’s ownership title to drive to Costa Rica?

 Q: You stated that you must bring the title of your car with you, so does this imply that one cannot drive a financed vehicle to CR?
 You must have paid the vehicle off?

 A: Yes, or you can leave a deposit at the Bank of Mexico.
-(Buy the Gringo Guide for a few tricks and options).

 A: If it runs it is suitable; 4X4 with aircon is the best.